harrychangjr/cellphone-billing/README.md

 # cellphone-billing
-Exploration of 3 datasets related to cellphone billing from past assignment on data-driven modelling
+Exploration of 3 datasets related to cellphone billing from past assignment on data-driven marketing

 Methods explored:
 - Descriptive statistics